Updated:

 While Ogbar chooses to say that it is a culture of war and a lack of willingness to understand on the part of the society, I find some of the rap songs really deserving of the society’s wrath due to the content of the rhymes and videos that they contain.

 Vulgar language and dances, however, blind the society, can easily corrupt the youths especially those that have other underlying social problems.
-17Ogbar, however, uses statistics to argue his point on the influence of hip-hop on youths by citing increasing graduate degrees, drop in teenage pregnancies in the last two decades and increased political awareness among the youths.
+Ogbar, however, uses statistics to argue his point on the influence of hip-hop on youths by citing increasing graduate degrees, drop in teenage pregnancies in the last two decades and increased political awareness among the youths.

 Here, he wants to challenge the view that black youths are passive and uncritical listeners to national issues affecting them.
-Again, Ogbar fails to link clearly these statistics to the influence of rap music and the irony of their critics can also not credit bad influence of rap on the social problems the youths have been having18.
+Again, Ogbar fails to link clearly these statistics to the influence of rap music and the irony of their critics can also not credit bad influence of rap on the social problems the youths have been having.

 The last chapter, “Locked Up: police, the Prison Industrial Complex, Black Youth, and Social Control”, Ogbar discusses the changing trends in the lyrics of rap music.

-He offers a strong criticism about the stories that portrays blacks as cop killers, but fails to look at the underlying issues in violence not only between the police and blacks but also those involving blacks and blacks19.
+He offers a strong criticism about the stories that portrays blacks as cop killers, but fails to look at the underlying issues in violence not only between the police and blacks but also those involving blacks and blacks.
 He discusses the protests on court cases involving blacks and the role of black music labels in putting pressure on such cases as they involve blacks and police officers.

-He says this trend of rap creations changed to black people killing other black people and eventually the focus was shifted to the prison environment, but still talks about the gangster code of honor20.
+He says this trend of rap creations changed to black people killing other black people and eventually the focus was shifted to the prison environment, but still talks about the gangster code of honor.

 This has had the impact of society changing the focus on social political debate in regard to the realities that black people face, as these forces change.
-In this chapter Ogbar demonstrates how the social political changes in America are looked at within the confines of black stereotypes as portrayed in hip-hop culture and that is how revolution has occurred21
+In this chapter Ogbar demonstrates how the social political changes in America are looked at within the confines of black stereotypes as portrayed in hip-hop culture and that is how revolution has occurred.

-The book in a wider context
+The Book in a Wider Context

 While Ogbar represents a lot of experience about hip –hop culture in this book, he gives a somehow one sided story, on the artists and their fans point of view, and fails to do an analysis of what a cross sectional group of people may view this culture.